Help & Frequently Asked Questions

 Any additional savings offered by the supplier based on payment or billing types are also taken into account.
 The estimated annual savings figure is calculated by subtracting the costs of other tariffs from your current costs.

 How do I register?

-- Go to the Cheap Energy Club home page and click the orange ‘join now, it’s 100% free’ button.
+- Go to the Cheap Energy Club home page and click the orange 'compare and constantly save' button.

 - Enter your postcode, select your address.

 - Enter your current gas & electricity supplier, tariff name, usage, etc.